Piranik/presence-socket/README.md

 #### Using docker daemon

-When used as a docker container there is no need to install all the prerequisites

 > Note:
-> The container as is, won't work on mac, only linux.
+> Steps provided below work on linux only

 ##### Steps